 Bonus reading: The Original LCS Ship in the Sunday Ship History series at Eagle1’s place.
 Hint: It also is a story about a Medal of Honor Winer.

 This entry was posted on Monday, November 19th, 2007 at 7:32 am and is filed under Army, Charities, History, Military, Military History, Valour-IT.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.